SlineroDC/medical-appointment-system/README.md

 # Medical Appointment Management System

-A C# console application designed to digitize and manage medical appointments, patients, and doctors for the San Vicente Hospital, replacing their manual, paper-based system. [cite: 5, 11] This project is developed as a performance test evaluation.
+A C# console application designed to digitize and manage medical appointments, patients, and doctors for the San Vicente Hospital, replacing their manual, paper-based system.
+This project is developed as a performance test evaluation.

 ---
 | Coder Info    |                |